CodeAndCake/AppsFromScratch/sessions/03/README.md

 ### Variables

-Variables are like *boxes* where we can store data.
-To create a variable, we write
+Variables are like *boxes* where you can store data.
+To create a variable, you write

 ```javascript
 var
 ```

-Let's give it a name and put something inside it
+then give it a name and put something inside it

 ```javascript
 var fruit = "apple";
 ```

-Now our variable is called `fruit` and it has an `apple` inside it.
+Now your variable is called `fruit` and it has an `apple` inside it.

 <!--
 #### How to use a variable